zkeller1692/TeStudentCode/README.md

 * **tutorial:** Any code or documentation needed for the student to follow along with the tutorial
 * **tutorial-final:** The final solution for the tutorial
 * **exercise:** The starting code and documentation for the student exercises
-* **exercise-final:** The final solution for the exercise that the students will go through

 ## Module 1: Intro to Programming